 One in five Americans will suffer a mental health issue in a given year

 How can employers help?
 First, companies need to eliminate the stigma of mental health.
 Studies have shown that more accepting workplaces have happier employees with better productivity.
-Awareness and education through frank and open discussions and training is critical in removing mental health stigma.
+Awareness and education through frank and open discussions and training are critical in removing mental health stigma.

 Second, employers need to learn to recognize the signs of depression.
-Depression can manifest itself in many different ways: physically, behaviorally and emotionally.
-Physically, changes in appetite, aches and pains, changes in sleep habits and feeling extremely tired can all occur.
-Behaviorally, those with depression may exhibit irritability, restlessness, trouble concentrating or difficulty completing daily routines.
+Depression can manifest itself in many different ways: physically, behaviorally, and emotionally.
+Physically, changes in appetite, aches and pains, changes in sleep habits, and feeling extremely tired can all occur.
+Behaviorally, those with depression may exhibit irritability, restlessness, trouble concentrating, or difficulty completing daily routines.
 Increased alcohol consumption or reckless behavior can occur.
-Emotionally, a strong and consistent feeling of sadness, anxiety or hopelessness may be noticed.
+Emotionally, a strong and consistent feeling of sadness, anxiety, or hopelessness may be noticed.

 Many companies offer exercise programs or wellness classes such as yoga or meditation.
-Unilever, one of many companies that have established comprehensive programs designed specifically to support employee mental health, provides regular employee workshops on sleep, mindfulness and exercise, all of which have been linked to good mental health and psychological wellbeing.
+Unilever, one of many companies that have established comprehensive programs designed specifically to support employee mental health, provides regular employee workshops on sleep, mindfulness, and exercise, all of which have been linked to good mental health and psychological well-being.

-One of the most effective ways to support employees with mental health conditions is taking advantage of your Employee Assistance Program (EAP).
+One of the most effective ways to support employees with mental health conditions is by taking advantage of your Employee Assistance Program (EAP).
 Comprehensive EAP programs offer information workshops and training for employees and supervisors on mental health.
 This training helps employees recognize the symptoms of depression and prepares workers and supervisors for actions that need to be taken when suicide prevention measures are called for.
-Employees have access to counselors through the EAP who are trained and certified to handle mental health issues such as depression.
+Employees can access counselors through the EAP who are trained and certified to handle mental health issues such as depression.

 Of course, many people in need don’t seek help.
 They’re afraid to come forward because of the stigma of mental health.
-They’re worried about confidentiality or they fear their mental health conditions may jeopardize their employment.
+They’re worried about confidentiality or fear their mental health conditions may jeopardize their employment.

 At Espyr®, we offer an industry-first Interactive Screening Program (ISP) that provides employees with a convenient, anonymous way to connect with a qualified counselor about available service options through their EAP – and address their concerns before they escalate.

 As a leading behavioral health provider, Espyr has extensive experience working with employers to recognize and deal with employee mental health issues such as depression or feelings of suicide.
-To learn more how Espyr can help your organization call us at 888-570-3479 or click here.